Buyers Guides

 Boss Katana 50 MKII - Sound Demo (no talking)

-The Positive Grid Spark range is a lot more straight forward.
-There are two versions of what is essentially the same model available.
-The standard Spark, which has an MSRP of $299, but is frequently on sale for closer to $270, and the Spark Pearl, with limited edition white Tolex can be found for around $290.
+The Positive Grid Spark range is a lot more straightforward.
+There are two versions available of what is essentially the same model.
+The standard Spark (full review here), which has an MSRP of $299 (but is frequently on sale closer to $270), and the Spark Pearl featuring limited-edition white Tolex can be found for around $290.

 Positive Grid Spark Demo